 Lawson and Berry and their team of Possession of Marijuana Lawyers in Georgia can help if you or a loved one has been charged with possession of marijuana.
 Remember, a possession of marijuana charge is not the same as a conviction, so it is vital to your case to hire a lawyer that is knowledgeable in the field of marijuana possession.

 Georgia Law on Possession of Marijuana

 Marijuana is regulated under the Georgia Controlled Substances Act.
-While numerous other drugs are considered a scheduled substance, marijuana is not.
 O.C.G.A. §16-13-1(a)(1) states that the term controlled substance shall include marijuana.
 Being charged with possession of marijuana is not merely a slap on the wrist; it can have grave consequences including consequences to your Georgia Drivers License.
 That is why it is vital to have an understanding and knowledgeable Attorney to help you with your case.
 The Office of Lawson and Berry and their team of Georgia Possession of Marijuana Attorneys will fight for you and try to help you avoid a criminal conviction.
 Do not wait to call; schedule a free consultation today.